foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/breton-warrior.md

 * **Fortify Magicka:** *Your Magicka is increased by 50.*
 * **Fortify Magicka Regeneration:** *Your Magicka Regeneration is increased by 50%.*

 *Fortify Two-handed* is a no brainer.
 Raising Elemental Resistance is another option here but you can cover that with Alteration's shell spells.
-So instead of those enchantments boost your Magicka and Regeneration, allowing you to invest more into Stamina.
+So, instead of those enchantments, boost your Magicka and Regeneration, allowing you to invest more into Stamina.

 #### Boots